-BioStem Technologies, Inc. is a pre-clinical-stage biotechnology company focused on harnessing elements of Perinatal Tissue and the body's innate biology to repair or reverse damage caused by a broad range of degenerative diseases.
-Our proprietary approach, called Local MicroEnvironment Activation, or LMA, uses combinations of Small Molecules, Cytokines, and Growth Factors to activate the microenvironment within the body to create communication for repair in the tissue.
-From the day we were founded in 2014, BioStem Technologies has pursued a singular goal: growing into a therapeutic biologics company with the power to change lives for the better.
-For BioStem, pursuing better means prioritizing quality and putting patient outcomes first.
-This philosophy gives us a clear path forward as we continue to innovate and is what has enabled us to grow from an idea into a fully-fledged biologic company.
-Our story is still being written, and it all started with hope.
-Bringing this life-changing technology to patients around the world will always be the driving force behind where we find ourselves and where we go next.
+BioStem Technologies, Inc. is a leading regenerative biotechnology company focused on harnessing elements of perinatal tissue and the body's innate biology to repair or reverse damage caused by a broad range of degenerative diseases.
+Our proprietary approach, called Local MicroEnvironment Activation ("LMA"), uses combinations of Small Molecules, Cytokines, and Growth Factors to activate the microenvironment within the body to create communication for repair in the tissue.

-The Company offers a comprehensive portfolio of high-quality brands that are trademarked and include RHEOTM, AEONTM, OROPROTM, VENDAJETM, VENDAJETM AC and VENDAJETM OPTIC.
+The Company offers a comprehensive portfolio of high-quality brands that are trademarked and include RHEOTM, AEONTM, OROPROTM, VENDAJETM AC and VENDAJETM OPTIC.
 The Company is comprised of a diverse group of scientists, physicians, and entrepreneurs who collaborate to create innovative products.
 These technologies improve the quality of life for our patients and, as a result, drive shareholder value.

-Currently, the Company operates its business through the following subsidiaries:

-- Blue Tech Industries, Inc. dba BioStem Life Science, a Delaware corporation, ("Life Sciences") is focused on the development of high quality placental-based amniotic tissue products for the ophthalmology, orthopedic and wound care markets.
-An emphasis on advancing ethical, pharmaceutical grade regenerative medical treatments that benefit our society.
+Currently, the Company operates its business through Blue Tech Industries, Inc. dba BioStem Life Science, a Delaware corporation, ("Life Sciences").
+Life Sciences is focused on the development of high quality placental-based amniotic tissue products for the ophthalmology, orthopedic and wound care markets.
 The Company's mission is to create a new paradigm of healthcare, using breakthrough therapies that treat patients who otherwise are without effective treatment options.

-In 2018, the Company sold 10 percent ownership in this subsidiary.
-The Company owns 90.0% interest of the subsidiary as of December 31, 2020 and 2019. - BioStem Wellness, Inc., a Florida corporation ("Wellness"), develops and markets nutraceutical products through its own brands, Dr. Dave's Best and Nesvik Organics as well as other non-proprietary products throughout the U.S. and internationally.
-The Company is currently selling Wellness products via two ecommerce platforms, Shopify and Amazon. - Nesvik Pharmaceuticals, Inc., a Delaware corporation (Nesvik"), focused on the development of novel reformulated pharmaceutical products that address unmet needs in large, established and underserved markets.
-This subsidiary is considered inactive.
+In 2018, the Company sold 10% ownership in Life Sciences.
+The Company owns 90.0% interest of the subsidiary as of June 30, 2021.
+The remaining 10% ownership interest is reported as noncontrolling interest ("NCI") within the consolidated financial statements.